LukongL/ChatApp/README.md

 # ChatApp
 A simple Java chat application with GUI for client-server communication.

-# ChatApp

-A simple Java chat application with GUI for client-server communication.

 ## Features
 - Server GUI to handle client connections and display logs.
 - Client GUI for sending and receiving messages in real-time.